mawfia/Travel-Buddy/README.md

 --------------------

--This application was built as part of a Coding Dojo belt exam culminating 2 months of material including HTML, CSS, JavaScript, jQuery, Ajax, Python, Flask, Django and the various was of using these technologies to develop a modern day application.
+-This application was built as part of a Coding Dojo belt exam culminating 2 months of material including HTML, CSS, JavaScript, jQuery, Ajax, Python, Flask, Django and the various ways of using these technologies to develop a modern day application.
 As the second belt exam we were given 48 hours to start and finsh an application including testing and deployment with the following requirements:

 1. Login and Registration with validations.
 Validation errors should appear on the page.
 Logout as well.
 Password should be at least 8 characters.